habitat-sh/core-plans/postgresql/README.md

 # PostgreSQL

-This packages PostgreSQL in a Habitat package that can be run with the Habitat supervisor.
+This packages PostgreSQL in a Habitat package that can be run with the Habitat Supervisor.

 This PostgreSQL plan supports standalone and clustered modes as well as continuous archiving via wal-e integration.

-*NOTE:* The current version of this plan is an interim version of the package that cannot be considered production ready.
-It can be used however archiving (by default) copies data in `{{pkg.svc_path}}/archive` which cannot be guaranteed as persisted between failures.
-That being said, the archive location is tunable in the default.toml.

 ## Maintainers